 Southern Light, Hometown Brew Co.

 Hometown Brew Co.’s Southern Light is a sessionable Belgian ale brewed in Langton, Ontario.
 It’s got a malty sweet flavour, finishing with hints of American wheat.
-Hell, I’m ready to pour me a glass of this golden treat right now.
+Hell, we’re ready to pour a glass of this golden treat right now.

 Blueberry Blonde, Broadhead Brewing Company

-With the power of two large noggins, Broadhead Brew Co. brews their fruity Blueberry Blonde in Ottawa, Ontario.
+Broadhead Brew Co. brews its fruity Blueberry Blonde in Ottawa.
 The seasonal beer packs a mean berry punch.
-An ideal choice if you’re looking to bust out some left-field flavours at the Canada Day party.
+An ideal choice if you’re looking to bust out some left-field flavours at a Canada Day party.

 KickSled Cream Ale, NWT Brewing Company

-One of the most Northern brewing companies Canada has to offer sits in the heart of Yellowknife.
-With some Aurora magic, the KickSled Cream Ale is an award-winning, sessionable beer with a creamy head.
-Its solid Canadian malt is crisp AF, and ideal for a hot summer day.
+One of Canada’s most northerly breweries is set in the heart of Yellowknife.
+The KickSled Cream Ale is an award-winning, sessionable beer with a creamy head.
+Its Canadian malt is crisp AF, and is ideal for a hot summer evening under the midnight sun.

 Wheat Burst, Black Bridge Brewery

-Straight outta Saskatchewan, Black Bridge Brewery stay true to their roots with their Wheat Burst beer.
-Its hoppiness is sure to have your mouth watering and your tastebuds tingling with its fruity notes.
+Straight outta Swift Current, Saskatchewan, Black Bridge Brewery stays true to its roots with a Wheat Burst beer.
+Its hoppiness is sure to have your mouth watering and your taste buds tingling with fruity notes.

 Working Class Hero Dark Mild, Riot Brewing Co.